vvorld/getid-web-sdk/README.md

 consent__consentStatement

-Please make sure that if there is no translation for a specific locale for a specific dictionary, English will be present for that dictionary.
-If there is no English locale for this dictionary, a default translation (getid convention) will be present.
+Please make sure that if there is no translation for a specific locale for a specific dictionary.
+English translation will apply for that dictionary.
+If there is no English locale for the aforementioned dictionary, a default translation (GetID convention) will be present.

 To customize the display of the consent page in a specific flow, contact your support manager.
 By default, the consent page is not displayed in the flow.